Project update - May 14, 2014

 Please – no trespassing.

-For more than a decade, Clark County consistently has said Camp Bonneville will not open for public use until the property is safe.
+For more than a decade, Clark County consistently has said Camp Bonneville will not open for public use until the property has been cleaned up.

 For this reason, Camp Bonneville remains closed.
 A perimeter fence surrounds the site because of the danger posed by unexploded ordnance after decades of military training.
 Hundreds of munitions of explosive concern have been located and detonated, but an unknown number remain.